Eunisses Hernandez: Los Angeles City Council

+Hernandez co-introduced a 2023 motion directing the city attorney to draft a sanctuary city ordinance for Los Angeles.
+The ordinance, which prohibits the use of city resources for federal immigration enforcement, was approved by the City Council in 2024.

+Hernandez has supported expanding unarmed crisis response programs in Los Angeles.
+She co-chairs the City Council's Ad Hoc Committee on Unarmed Crisis Prevention, Intervention, and Community Services, which oversees the city's Unarmed Model of Crisis Response program for mental health and nonviolent emergency calls.
+In 2026, the City Council voted unanimously on her motion to make the program permanent after city reports found that most calls handled by the program were resolved without police involvement.

 In 2024, Hernandez introduced a motion to suspend private construction of a $300 million 1.2 mile gondola lift connecting Union Station to Dodger Stadium.
 She put forward a motion to provide $500,000 to consultants to study traffic to the Dodger Stadium.

 In 2024, there was a major push in the L.A.
 City Council to implement ethics reform in the aftermath of a number of corruption and harassment scandals.
 During negotiations to implement more stringent ethics reforms, Hernandez introduced a series of late amendments that watered down the reform.

+In May 2026, Hernandez endorsed incumbent LA mayor Karen Bass over her fellow progressive Nithya Raman in the runoff election for Los Angeles mayor.